microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

 ## DartsCell

 DartsCell is extracted from [CNN model](./DARTS.md) designed [here](https://github.com/microsoft/nni/tree/master/examples/nas/darts).
-A DartsCell is a directed acyclic graph containing an ordered sequence of N nodes and each node stands for a latent representation (e.g. feature map in convolutional network).
-Directed edges from Node 1 to Node 2 is associated with some operations that transform Node 1 and the result is stored on Node 2.
+A DartsCell is a directed acyclic graph containing an ordered sequence of N nodes and each node stands for a latent representation (e.g. feature map in a convolutional network).
+Directed edges from Node 1 to Node 2 are associated with some operations that transform Node 1 and the result is stored on Node 2.
 The [operations](#darts-predefined-operations) between nodes is predefined and unchangeable.
 One edge represents an operation that chosen from the predefined ones to be applied to the starting node of the edge.
-One cell contains two input nodes, a single output node and other `n_node` nodes.
+One cell contains two input nodes, a single output node, and other `n_node` nodes.
 The input nodes are defined as the cell outputs in the previous two layers.
 The output of the cell is obtained by applying a reduction operation (e.g. concatenation) to all the intermediate nodes.
 To make the search space continuous, we relax the categorical choice of a particular operation to a softmax over all possible operations.
-By adjusting the weight of softmax on every node, the operation with the highest probility is chosen to be part of the final structure.
+By adjusting the weight of softmax on every node, the operation with the highest probability is chosen to be part of the final structure.
 A CNN model is formed by stacking these cells together.
 Note that, all cells in the model share the same structure.

 The predefined operations are shown in [references](#predefined-operations-darts).